Searching for an Efficient Market Regime Filter

 There are of course many more indicators we could look at, and you should do so before deciding on which is the best filter for your own purposes.
 For example other types of moving averages, EMAs, WMAs etc. or other types of oscillating indicators, such as RSI or Stochastic could be considered.
 What about even the MACD Histogram?
 If you have any ideas of your own, leave it in the comments below and we could test them in a future article.

-And remember this is not a trading system in itself, merely a building block that could be used as part of a system.
+Remember of course, this is not a trading system in itself, merely a building block that could be used as part of a system.